 He even encouraged Satoshi to write the code, thinking others would be convinced once they saw the network running.

-Two days later, Hal received 10 BTC from Satoshi.
+Two days later, Hal received 10 BTC from Satoshi Nakamoto.
 It was the first Bitcoin transaction between two computers.
-To me, it’s very interesting that Hal was always involved in Bitcoin’s biggest moments.
+To me, it’s very interesting that Hal was always involved in bitcoin’s biggest moments.

 — halfin (@halfin) January 11, 2009